Types of Alternate Dispute Resolution

 - Everything that happens in mediation is confidential.

 - A mediator will encourage the parties to find a solution to the dispute which will suit both the parties’ needs.

-Disadvantages of using mediation, if the parties do not come to an agreement, the dispute will remain unresolved and the cost of mediation will have been wasted.
+There can be however disadvantages of using mediation.
+For example if the parties do not come to an agreement, the dispute will remain unresolved.
+Then the cost of mediation will have been wasted.

-Altion Law are specialists at advising and representing parties in a Contractual Dispute relating to a Construction Project.
-If you would like to have a confidential discussion with a member of our team, please complete our Contact Us Form, and we will call you back at a time that is suitable for you or you can contact us directly on 01908 414990.
+At Altion Law are specialists at advising and representing parties in a Contractual Dispute relating to a Construction Project.
+If you would like to have a confidential discussion with a member of our team, please complete our Contact Us Form.
+We will call you back at a time that is suitable for you, or you can contact us directly on 01908 414990.